aflashyrhetoric/aflashyrhetoric.github.io/content/posts/tooling-101.md

 When I was learning, I would do this over and over without an understanding of what was happening.
 I was uncomfortable letting tools "do the magic" for me while I was in the dark.

 I hope this guide serves as a helpful primer for those who are like me.
-The first post will be on **Package Managers**.
+The first post is on [**Package Managers**](/posts/package-managers).

 ---